 ASU Joint International Tourism College

-ASU offers three dual undergraduate degrees through a new tourism college on the campus of Hainan Univeristy, a top-tier college in China.
+ASU offers three dual undergraduate degrees on the campus of Hainan University, a top-tier college in China.
 The program is led by Kathleen Andereck, director of the School of Community Resources and Development.
-In fall 2017, 253 freshman from China started their academic year.
-Students' ASU degrees will be paired with Hainan degrees.
+Launched inn fall 2017 with 253 freshman from China, more than 770 students are enrolled in 2019.
+Students' ASU degrees are paired with Hainan degrees.
 This college gives ASU a physical presence in China, where the university already has many partnerships.

 Chinese Language Flagship Program